 Micah, Ed, and I did a lengthy cross-country hike out to a remote log cabin high up in the mountains.
 It was an impressive find and there was no sign of anyone having been there in years.

-Judging by the tin cans, bottles and cabin furnishings, I’m guessing the cabin was first built sometime around the 1900s.
-The logs are all hand cut by axe and they appear to be from the local trees.
+I named the place after the mineralized spring nearby.
+The cabin must have been built near the spring for the water.
+I haven’t found any history on the old place or the mine above it.
+So, for now, they both remain a mystery.
+Judging by the tin cans, bottles, and cabin furnishings, I’m guessing the cabin was built sometime around the 1900.
+The logs are all hand-cut by axe and appear to be from local trees.
 A crude wood sled rests against the outside of the cabin and was probably used to haul trees to the site.
-The remains of canvas still hang on the walls, used to keep the place warm in the winter.
-The roof was covered in soil.
-Tin cans tossed outside the cabin are mostly hole-in-top style.
-These came into use after about 1900.
-The aqua colored bottle was probably made before the 1930s Great Depression (see my notes on Dating Historical Sites).
+The roof was once covered in soil.
+Tin cans tossed outside the cabin are mostly Hole-in-Top style, which came into use after about 1900.
+An aqua-colored bottle I found was probably made before the 1930s Great Depression (see my notes on Dating Historical Sites).

 Inside the cabin, the dishes date from before the Great Depression as well.
 The remains of canvas still hang on the walls, used to keep the place warm in the winter.
 The newest item I found was an insect sprayer hanging on the wall, which I'm guessing dates from the 1960s or 1970s.